Sacroiliac Joint Injections

 The bottom of your spine is connected to your pelvis at the sacroiliac joint.
 This joint helps distribute weight between your upper body and legs.
 When a condition like arthritis or a traumatic injury causes damage to the cartilage in this joint, you may feel a lot of pain in your pelvis.

 Treatments for sacroiliac pain may include medication or physical therapy.
 However, some people require more for successful treatment.
-In these cases, our Miami sacroiliac joint injections may be the best treatment option.
+In these cases, sacroiliac joint injections may be the best treatment option.

 To learn more about these injections, contact iRISE Spine and Joint today.
 We are here to help you manage your pain as completely and safely as possible.